SONGDONGYUAN1994/scDesign3/README.md

 [Song, D., Wang, Q., Yan, G. et al. scDesign3 generates realistic in silico data for multimodal single-cell and spatial omics. <em>Nat Biotechnol</em> (2023).](https://www.nature.com/articles/s41587-023-01772-1)

+Please note that the parallel computing of scDesign3 is mainly designed for UNIX OS; be careful when you set `n_cores`.

 # Table of contents
 1. [Installation](#installation-)